 We were also impressed by the other games each having some neat, fairly unique piece of tech that we hadn’t seen before, but The Mystery… was fairly basic puzzle room fare.

-We visited Breakout Florida while they were brand new, and really had no prior expectations of the quality of product we would receive.
+We visited Code to Escape while they were brand new, and really had no prior expectations of the quality of product we would receive.
 At the time, there was really nothing about them in the way of existing reviews online.

 We were very pleasantly surprised by the overall quality of their product.
 We found their games in general to be a lot of fun, even in their modest settings.
 The family run staff was wonderful, and their enthusiasm for their brand was infectious.
 Everything you see was created in house, right down to the puzzle tech used in some of the games.

 Although The Mystery of Clarence Earl Gideon really did not work for us as a game, it’s worth stressing that we truly did enjoy our experiences in Thomas Edison, The Last Invention and The Night Out at the Bad Girl.
 Though we wouldn’t be likely to recommend this particular game, the other two are most certainly worth checking out.

 It should be reiterated that the truth is Code to Escape ended out being the South Florida stand-out.
 Though far from the most elaborate we’ve seen, their games created an enjoyable experience for us – and at the end of the day, that’s what matters most for an attraction!

 Group Type: Private / You will not be paired with strangers.